 Operators

-Bash supports a wide range of operators, including arithmetic, comparison, and logical operators.
+Bash supports various operators, including arithmetic, comparison, and logical operators.
 Here are a few examples:

 #!/bin/bash